idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 ~~~

 The error message is probably mystifying to an Idris newcomer, but for someone with just a little fluency
-in Idris it is fairly helpful.
+in Idris it is fairly readable.
 It essentially says that type-checking of our call
 to `Vect.zip` failed as it recursed down through the recursive definition of the `Vect` data type,
 when it eventually tried to match a non-zero-length `Vect` type with a zero-length `Vect` type.